Team-Based Care: Redesigning Primary Care for the Future

 Conclusion

-The transition to team-based care represents more than a workflow redesign, it is a cultural transformation.
+The transition to team-based care represents more than a workflow redesign; it is a cultural transformation.
 By leveraging the skills of the entire care team, primary care practices can achieve higher productivity, improve clinical outcomes, enhance patient and Provider satisfaction, and build a strong foundation for financial sustainability in a value-based environment.

 In short, team-based care is not just a solution to the physician shortage; it is a pathway to delivering better, more sustainable care for the future.